Warmer Days Are On The Way!Learn More

 Implants placed under the muscle may cause more discomfort than over the muscle, and you may have to restrict arm motion for a few days.
 Some patients experience a temporary change in nipple sensation, though this is usually resolved within a matter or days or weeks.
 Most patients return to office work within 5-7 days, although you should avoid any strenuous activities that raise your pulse and blood pressure for at least 2 weeks.
 Strenuous upper body activities, such as tennis, weightlifting, or water-skiing, typically can be resumed after about 6 weeks.

-The cost for breast augmentation varies from patient to patient based on the unique details of their surgery.
-At the Advanced Centre for Plastic Surgery, we base our pricing on the shape and type of the breast implants being placed, surgeon’s fee, facility fee, and the cost of anesthesia.
+The approximate price range for breast augmentation is $4,550 to $5,550 at our Orlando practice, though the exact cost will depend on the unique details of each patient’s surgery.
+For every augmentation, we base our pricing on the shape and type of the breast implants being placed, surgeon’s fee, facility fee, and the cost of anesthesia.
 If you are curious about the estimated price of your desired procedure, we encourage you to explore our free cost analysis option or schedule a consultation with Dr. Matas.

 When performed correctly by an experienced plastic surgeon, breast augmentation should have no bearing on a patient’s ability to breastfeed, assuming they are able to do so.
 Dr. Matas can customize your breast augmentation procedure to avoid disruption of the mammary glands.
 Most often, he chooses to combine the inframammary incision with submuscular implant placement to help prevent any interference with breastfeeding abilities.